Table of Contents

 But what exactly is going on here?
 First, a client instance is created, which manages the server connection – which is why you need the token.
 Formulating server queries belongs to API communication implementation, which the library takes care of for you.

 The client will be used every time because it contains objects responsible for all available functions.
-The following line simply refers to the sms object and orders the message to be sent to the given phone number.
-That’s it!
+The following line simply refers to the sms

-The send function can accept multiple parameters, which modify the sending differently.
+function can accept multiple parameters, which modify the sending differently.
 They are described in the Documentation section on single SMS, and you can read about a few of the most useful ones later herein.

-• number – recipient’s number;
+– recipient’s number;status

-• date_sent – a time when the text was sent.
+– a time when the text was sent.

 Optional parameters

-The other fields of the SmsSendResult are optional and are present if the details=1 parameter is used:
+are optional and are present if the details=1

-• message – the content of the text message;
+– the content of the text message;length

-• length – message length;
+– message length;parts

-• parts – how many parts it is divided into.
+– how many parts it is divided into.

 Tutorial: how to send SMS messages using SMS API